 There wasn’t much left to point the finger at.
 Some people spotted that the burning is physically close to the input pins.
 You could therefore be reasonable in pointing the finger at the 48V side of the regulator.
 The 48V input however looked fine.
-Experience tells me there is another failure mode, one that seems unlikely and can be seem from the (LT Datasheet) example application circuit:
+Experience tells me there is another failure mode, one that seems unlikely and can be seen from the (LT Datasheet) example application circuit:

-From memory, a common failure mode of the Schottky diodes used in power applications, is to fail as a hard-short.
+From memory, a common failure mode of the Schottky diodes used in power applications is to fail as a hard short.
 I was discussing this with a retired electronics engineer, next to the machine.
-I was just about to suggest the Schottky diode as a failure mode, but was (temporarily) disbelieving the lack of damage to it.
+I was just about to suggest the Schottky diode as a failure mode but was (temporarily) disbelieving the lack of damage to it.
 Surely we’d see something?
-No. He reminded me; If it was a dead-short, it would not dissipate any (or much) power, therefore could not get hot enough to make itself seen!
+No. He reminded me; If it was a dead short, it would not dissipate any (or much) power, therefore could not get hot enough to make itself seen!
 The only thing left was this shorted diode.
 If this was the case, then the SW pin would be a dead-short to ground.
 I tested it.
 It was.
 Next, it was necessary to verify the fault.

 Rules 3 & 4: Stop thinking about it and take off the diode and measure it

-I re-masked the board, and took off the (massive) D19 Schottky diode and the blown up LT3430EFE part.
-I cleaned up the board, re-fluxed it for new parts and set it aside.
+I re-masked the board and took off the (massive) D19 Schottky diode and the blown-up LT3430EFE part.
+I cleaned up the board, re-fluxed it for new parts, and set it aside.

 All multimeters have a setting to measure diode drops and continuity.
-Simply probing the diode showed it was a dead short, both ways and was definitely defective.
+Simply probing the diode showed it was a dead short, both ways, and was definitely defective.

 Identifying the part

 This was pretty easy.
 The first thing I did was look at the case.
 SMT parts, especially the larger ones, have coded markings.
 I suspected that the engineer who designed this circuit would pretty much use the example circuit from the datasheet, as the application was not at all unusual.
-The schematic part is marked as a 30BQ060 which google proved was most probably the Vishay 30BQ060.
-This is a 3A schottky diode for power applications in an SMC case (our diode is clearly an SMC case as it measured about 5.5mm x 6.5mm) The markings on the package (V3H) were consistent with this part, so a packet was ordered.
+The schematic part is marked as a 30BQ060 which Google proved was most probably the Vishay 30BQ060.
+This is a 3A Schottky diode for power applications in an SMC case (our diode is clearly an SMC case as it measured about 5.5mm x 6.5mm) The markings on the package (V3H) were consistent with this part, so a packet was ordered.